Initial carer assessment requirements

 The CSSC manager or PSU manager will:

-If the negative notice relates to an adult household member who will continue to meet the legislative definition of an adult household member, refer to Removal of a child—adult household member issues.
+If the negative notice relates to an adult household member who will continue to meet the legislative definition of an adult household member, refer to Suspension or cancellation due to an adult household member.

 Refuse the application if the legislative requirements are not met